codio/site/source/docs/ide/ide-general/templates.html.markdown

 full_width: true
 ---

-Templates are accessed from the Tools->Templates menu option.
+Templates are accessed from the `Tools > Templates` menu option.

 A template can be used to create standard stub code when a new file is added to your project.
 When you create a new template, you associate that template with one or more file extensions.